cosinekitty/sapphire/Galaxy.md

 If the single audio input cable has 2 or more channels, and the stereo splitter option is enabled, the first channel is sent to the left input and the second channel is sent to the right input.
+Any remaining channels are ignored.

 The purpose of this option is to support a stereo input provided by a single cable, which can eliminate the need for a dedicated splitter module between